There’s an underestimated, under-studied TSH feedback loop that almost nobody talks about.

 TSH-receptor cleavage antibodies (formerly called neutral antibodies) can cause thyroid cell apoptosis (cell death).

-The end result of the blocking and cleavage antibody variants can be an abnormally tiny thyroid gland that is completely fibrosed (replaced by inactive fibrous tissue).
+The end result of the combo of #2 and #3, the blocking and cleavage antibody variants, can be extreme in some patients — an abnormally tiny thyroid gland that is completely fibrosed (replaced by inactive fibrous tissue).

 This is the case with my own atrophied thyroid gland, which I like to call my “fibrosed flap of flesh.”